 A NHHS "letter" must be awarded a student before he/she is eligible for membership.
 The purpose of the club is to further the cause of better athletic, music, and academic programs, to encourage higher standards of training and academics and to make membership in this organization a source of pride and honor for NHHS students.
-Students interested in the letter-winners clubs should contact Ms. Quass (Letterettes) or Mr. Pagel(Lettermen).
-STUDENTS AGAINST DESTRUCTIVE DECISIONS (S.A.D.D.)
+Students interested in the letter-winners clubs should contact Mrs. Anderson (Letterettes) or Mr. Pagel, Mr. Schmitt and Mr. Hemann(Lettermen).

+STUDENTS AGAINST DESTRUCTION DECISIONS

-Students Against Destructive Decisions (S.A.D.D.) invites any student to join the organization.
-The S.A.D.D. chapter provides students with activities designed to help them make healthy decisions about important life issues.
-Students interested in S.A.D.D. should contact the sponsor.
+SADD invites any student to join the organization.
+The SADD chapter provides students with activities designed to help them make healthy decisions about important life issues.
+Students interested in SADD should contact Dr. Updegraff.